-The first two posts in my series suggest prior steps: create a functioning website [link], and think about how to connect with people more influential than you who might share stuff on your behalf to their larger audiences.
+The first two posts in this mini-series discuss how to create a functioning website, and how to connect with people more influential than you who might share stuff on your behalf to their larger audiences.

-Now, let’s look at how to create good content on social media: posts that readers will want to read and share with others.
-The focus: quality posts on your blog.
+Now, let’s look at how to create good content on your website: posts that readers will want to read and share with others.

 Why Blogging for Writers is Helpful